d0-labs/macbook-setup/README.md

 Ansible roles for setting up my Macbook dev environment

+# Disclaimer

+I recognize that there's plenty of room for improvement, though I just haven't had time to give this a ton of TLC.
+Send me a PR if you'd like to submit any tweaks and improvements!

 # Pre-requisites

 The following items must be completed before running this running `mbp_setup.yml`: